thiagola92/ez-curved-lines-2d/README.md

 - This plugin was first inspired by [Mark Hedberg's blog on rendering curves in Godot](https://www.hedberggames.com/blog/rendering-curves-in-godot).
 - The suggestion to support both `Polygon2D` and collisions was done by [GeminiSquishGames](https://github.com/GeminiSquishGames), who's pointers inspired me to go further
 - The SVG Importer code was adapted from the script hosted on github in the [pixelriot/SVG2Godot](https://github.com/pixelriot/SVG2Godot) repository
+- The code for making cutout shapes was adapted from the great [knife tool plugin](https://github.com/mrkdji/knife-tool/) by @mrkdji

 ## And a big thank you goes to to [@MewPurPur](https://github.com/MewPurPur)